natelistrom/natelistrom.github.io/_posts/2026-05-05-no-doubt-intro.md

 I also think it’s important that those who teach a craft take time to demonstrate how they apply their ideas themselves.

 This isn’t about being perfect.
 The few stories of my own, which I've [shared on my site]({% link stories.md %}), are far from exceptional.
-(And even with objectively good stories, individual audience member tastes vary quite a bit.)
-Furthermore, [the skills to write a great story and teach storytelling craft are different]({% post_url 2024-08-06-analysis-synthesis %}).
-An excellent teacher may not be a particularly excellent storyteller and _vice versa_.
+[It takes different skills]({% post_url 2024-08-06-analysis-synthesis %}) to write a great story versus teach storytelling craft.
+(An excellent teacher may not be a particularly excellent storyteller and _vice versa_.)
+And even with objectively good stories, individual audience member tastes vary quite a bit.

 But, when a teacher shares their work, it gives you a frame of reference.
 It helps you put their insights in perspective.
 You can start to see, for example, which of their recommendations come from their own tastes and preferences.
 And that can help you decide which tips to follow and which ones to leave to the side.